There are three kinds of criticism

 Random House, New York, 2004

-The reverse of “critical thinking” is not making errors or bad thinking but credulity and lack of independent judgment.
-The opposite of being gullible and servile is the disobedient mind that examines everything, with or without method.
+In fact, the reverse of critical thinking is not so much making errors or bad thinking but credulity and lack of independent judgement.
+The opposite of being gullible and servile is the disobedient mind, the critical spirit that examines everything, including its own basic rules; with or without method.

-Critical thinking is a grain of rebellion against authority and conformity.
+Critical thinking carries inevitably a grain of rebellion against authority and conformity.
 The critical thinker respects authority only on merit and accepts received knowledge only after understanding it.
+True, to understand, it is desirable to use the best knowledge and the best expertise but while we do not have them yet we are entitled to use our common sense.

-Live critical thinking uses two measures “deux poids, deux mesures” [1], not one: besides testing against reality, standards and other people’s views, it is also testing things against us: our interests, our preferences, our understanding and even the most obscure of our feelings.
+Live critical thinking uses two measures “deux poids, deux mesures” [1], not one: besides testing, sooner or later, against reality, standards and other people’s views, it is also testing things against us: our interests, our preferences, our understanding and even the most obscure of our feelings.

 *

-Something else, liberation, our own point of view, fairness, new truth, life – not just copies of copies - comes from discontent, first intuitive or irrational and later, hopefully, justified.
+Something else, liberation, our own point of view, fairness, new truth, diversity, life – not just copies of copies - comes from restlessness or discontent, first intuitive or irrational and later, hopefully, justified.
 Creation is undoing, changing, replacing.
 It is asking: “Why so?” and “Why not otherwise?”
-It certainly needs to demolish the given and requires a disorder space to turn; at least here in your mind, where your freedom to swing your fist does not meet someone else’s nose.
+It often needs to demolish - mentally - the given and requires an anarchic disorder space to turn; at least here in your mind, where your freedom to swing your fist does not meet someone else’s nose.

-Your critical thinking is personal.
+Your critical thinking is personal and unique, with no need of model.
 It follows your interest and intentions and is grounded by your understanding, the image in your mind, not someone else’s.
-It is a core part of your freedom to consider any choices, to be an autonomous agent, a person.
+It is a core part of your freedom to consider any choices, to be an autonomous agent initiating new beginnings, a person.
 It is not neutral.
-We have the right to feel and to say no in our mind, long before we ground our opposition by strict argument and justify criticism with valid proofs.
+We have the right to feel and to say no in our mind, long before we ground our opposition by strict argument and justify criticism expressed with valid proofs.
 That will come later.
 Any creation, any thought of change says “no!” to what is.
 Or, it says “yes” to something else which is not.
 Not yet.

 To make this simple, critical thinking is the one by which you have the courage, at any time needed, to draw a line and say: “Now I will think for myself, with as little as I know, and I will decide what is true for me and what not, what is good for me and what is bad, what to refrain from and what to do.”

-Your critical thinking is a mixture of free dreaming and thinking.
+Your critical thinking is a mixture of free dreaming and reasoning.
 It happens informally, hidden in your mind, not publicly.
 This is why it should know no inhibition and no mercy.
-It has the right to be as wild and iconoclastic as Nietzsche shows it to be.
+It has the right to be as wild and iconoclastic as Nietzsche shows it to be (unfortunately he spills it carelessly into the open public space).
 Nothing should be impossible in the mind when there are no rules and material limitations; there is no guilt in harbouring any thought that may arise, without censure, moral or logical.
 You should not kill your baby-thoughts because they are born wild.

 *